vthapa21/Kotlin-projects/Camera/README.md

 **2. Object detection feature which is powered by a very light -weight SSD MobileNet v1 model with labels of 90 objects.**

+**3. Supports 4 flash modes(On/off/auto/torch)**

 **Tested on Android 14**

+Note:
-Note: Pictures captured will be stored in DCIM folder.
+1. Pictures captured will be stored in DCIM folder.
+2. Flash is missed out from the captured pic.